How Do Cats See the World?

 In addition to being nearsighted, cats have an optical system that works best in low light.
 Cats have an extra layer of rod cells in their retina that helps them see better in low light.
 In addition, the reflective layer under the retina, known as the tapetum lucidum, bounces light from the back of the eye out through the retina.
 This enables cats to see better at night.
 In addition, cats have an elliptical pupil that can widen in low light and narrow in bright light.
 This allows cats to focus on objects in their immediate vicinity, but also helps them to pick up small movements in the light.

-See also Why Do Cats Wag Their Tail?
+See also Have You Ever Wondered, Why Do Cats Make Biscuits?

 Cats also have an eerie glow in the dark because of their reflective layer under the retina.
 This makes cats’ eyes glow in pictures taken with a flash.
 This reflective layer also helps cats to see in the dark, and it reduces the net visual acuity of their eyes.
 Cats also have an expanded field of vision, which gives them a better peripheral view than humans.
 During the day, cats’ eyes are set more on the sides of their head, rather than in the middle.
 Cats’ eyes also have vertical slits that allow them to focus.
 This allows them to see the world with one sixth the amount of light needed by humans.
 Cats can see a great deal of detail at about 20 feet away, but they will likely miss things in the distance.